temporalio/sdk-python/README.md

 **⚠️ UNDER DEVELOPMENT**

 The Python SDK is under development.
-There are no compatibility guarantees nor proper documentation pages at this time.
+There are no compatibility guarantees at this time.

-Currently missing features:

-* Support for Windows arm, Linux arm, and Linux x64 glibc < 2.31.
-* Full documentation

 ## Quick Start